Thursday, July 25, 2024

 (Credit: MGM+)

-Season two opens up where Season one left off, with more people choosing to stay.
-Yet we really don't understand what is really going on here and if most of this stuff is just some experiment done by some twisted scientist behind scenes conjuring a way to see how humans react to not knowing why they are stuck in a town where monsters roam at night to eat them.
-The show is fantastic, yes.
-I love the characters.
-I love the way people are trying to make their new situation work.
-But there are far too many questions that aren't getting answered here.
-With that, I don't want to spoil it for you, but if you haven't started From, you need to.
+Season two picks up where Season one left off, with more people choosing to stay.
+We really don't understand what's going on here and if most of this is just some experiment done by a twisted scientist behind the scenes, conjuring a way to see how humans react to not knowing why they're stuck in a town where monsters roam at night to eat them.
+The show is fantastic, and I love the characters and how people are trying to make their new situation work.
+But there are far too many questions that aren't getting answered.
+I don't want to spoil it for you, but if you haven't started "From," you need to.
 Check out the premise below:

 In a nightmarish town in middle America that traps everyone who enters, unwilling residents strive to stay alive and search for a way out, but they are plagued by the terrifying nocturnal creatures from the surrounding forest and secrets hidden in the town itself.